WHO WE ARE

 SYMPOSIUMS

 Calling all labor organizers and activists!
 Do you want to meet other labor activist and union organizers, learn tricks of the trade, and brainstorm new and improved organizing strategies?
-Come to the Organizer Network meeting.
+Come to the Organizer Network meeting on November 11.
 The Network is meant for both new and seasoned organizers, so don't be shy.
 We'd love to have you!